Terkwood/PLOWMAN/README.md

 The dreamer will seek, among other things, the allegorical characters Dowel ("Do-Well"), Dobet ("Do-Better"), and Dobest ("Do-Best").

+Grow crops in a procedural world.
+Earn rewards for undertaking wholesome actions.
+Barter with nearby civilians.

-Score points for undertaking wholesome actions.
-If you do enough evil, the adventure ends.
+If you do too much evil, the adventure ends.

-Specific interactions, item placement, dungeons, and NPC spawns should be randomized.
-Cutscenes are not randomized.
-Important NPC interactions are scripted.
-World map is not randomized.
+In "the real world", specific interactions, item placement, and NPC spawns should be randomized.

+Dreams which tell the story of Piers Plowman are scripted by hand.

 ## Running the game